 Reaching out for help with a heroin problem is one of the most difficult yet important decisions that an individual can make.
-Heroin addicts are rarely able to quit on their own.
-This is because heroin is an incredibly addictive drug and repeated use leads to physical dependence, according to the National Institute on Drug Abuse (NIDA).
-Even though an addict’s heart may be in the right place, without professional support and guidance, most heroin addicts will relapse into drug use after just a short time.
-To get long-lasting, qualified heroin abuse help, the individual must turn to a drug rehab center.
+Heroin addicted individuals are rarely able to quit on their own.
+This is because heroin is an incredibly addictive drug and repeated use leads to physical dependence, according to the National Institute on Drug Abuse

 Where Can an Individual Turn for Help With a Heroin Addiction?